dvalenciar/robotic_arm_environment/README.md

 ## General Overview

-This repository aims: first, to simulate a 6DoF Robotic Arm **from scratch** using **GAZEBO** and **ROS-2**.
+This repository includes: First, how to simulate a 6DoF Robotic Arm **from scratch** using **GAZEBO** and **ROS2**.
 Second, it creates a custom Reinforcement Learning Environment for testing the Robotic Arm with various RL algorithms.
 Finally, we test the simulation and environment with a reacher target task, using RL and the 6DoF Robotic Arm with a visual target point.

 ## Prerequisites